 Michael Sobolik joined AFPC as a Fellow in Indo-Pacific Studies in September 2019.
 His work covers American and Chinese grand strategy, regional economic and security trends, America’s alliance architecture in Asia, and human rights.
 Michael also serves as editor of AFPC’s Indo-Pacific Monitor e-bulletin, AFPC’s review of developments in the region.
-His analysis has appeared in The Diplomat, The Hill, Jane's Defence Weekly, The National Interest, National Review, Newsweek, Providence, and RealClearDefense.
+His analysis has appeared in The Diplomat, Foreign Policy, The Hill, Jane's Defence Weekly, The National Interest, National Review, Newsweek, Providence, and RealClearDefense.

 Prior to joining AFPC, Michael served as a Legislative Assistant in the United States Senate from 2014 to 2019.
 While in the Senate, Michael drafted legislation on China, Russia, India, Taiwan, North Korea, and Cambodia, as well as strategic systems and missile defense.

 Michael is a graduate of Texas A&M University, where he studied political philosophy as an undergraduate.
 He also earned his Master of International Affairs degree in American grand strategy and U.S.-China relations at the Bush School of Government and Public Service.